One of the best-managed irrigation districts in Australia

 The Carnarvon Horticulture District is situated on the fertile delta of the Gascoyne River.
 Despite the fact that the river flows irregularly, and the town is in the middle of 500km of arid landscape, this horticulture district plays an important role in providing fresh fruit and vegetables to the Perth market 1000km away.

 Crops are grown on micro drip irrigation using water from below ground aquifers.
-The Carnarvon Horticulture District is considered the best managed irrigation district in Australia.
-The dry sub tropical climate makes Carnarvon suitable to grow a wide range of temperate, tropical and subtropical produce across the seasons.
+The Carnarvon Horticulture District is considered the best-managed irrigation district in Australia.
+The dry subtropical climate makes Carnarvon suitable to grow a wide range of temperate, tropical and subtropical produce across the seasons.

 The most recent trend has been to diversify to tree and vine crops such as low-chill stone fruits (peaches, nectarines and plums), red grapefruit and table grapes.
-These crops take advantage of the sub-tropical climate conditions and can supply Perth with product earlier than the traditional production areas, extending their availability.
+These crops take advantage of the sub-tropical climate conditions and can supply Perth with products earlier than the traditional production areas, extending their availability.